What are the best tools for brainstorming in 2020?

 Watch this excellent video by Sprouts, an online organization dedicated to learning, science, and ideation.
 The video talks about how to leverage brainstorming tools and create the right environment to incite employees to speak up and share their ideas.
 For example, a brainstorming tool that allows employees to share ideas anonymously and lets them vote between these is one way of helping employees who may otherwise not be comfortable sharing their ideas in public.

-Now that you’ve got some ideas on how to get started with your thinking, here are some tools to inspire you.
+Now that you’ve got some ideas on how to get started with your thinking, here are some tools to inspire you and help you overcome barriers to innovation.

 Google Docs & Google Sheets